elastic/elasticsearch-net/docs/indices/templates.markdown

 ---

-# Documentation still in progress
+# Index Templates API

-This is sadly still a marker file.
+The index templates api is not currently mapped in NEST.